 Cystic fibrosis is caused by a mutation in what’s called the CFTR gene.
 Some newer CF medications, called CFTR modulators, are targeted to specific mutations of this gene.
 Genetic testing can determine the type of mutation your child has and whether these medications may help.

-Your child's doctors may order imaging tests such as X-rays and CT scans; lung function tests; sputum culture to check for certain bacteria; annual blood work to check your child's nutritional status, liver function, vitamin levels, and other health issues; and screenings for depression and anxiety, as well as diabetes and osteoporosis, which can occur with cystic fibrosis.
+Your child's doctors may order imaging tests such as X-rays and CT scans; lung function tests; sputum (respiratory mucus) culture to check for certain bacteria; annual blood work to check your child's nutritional status, liver function, vitamin levels, and other health issues; and screenings for depression and anxiety, as well as diabetes and osteoporosis, which can occur with cystic fibrosis.

 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 9 pediatric specialties by U.S. News & World Report for 2021–2022.

 Our CF Center is accredited by the Cystic Fibrosis Foundation, which ensures that your child receives expert, high-quality care.
 As an accredited center, we offer: